The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO: Introduction

 \section{Introduction}

 During the first and second observing runs O1/O2 of the advanced gravitational-wave (GW) detector network, Advanced LIGO (aLIGO) \citep[][]{2015CQGra..32g4001L} and Advanced Virgo \citep[][]{2015CQGra..32b4001A} detected 10 GWs from binary black holes (BBHs).
-With the just started third observing run O3 this number is destined to increase.
-In the near future, sometime around 2020, the detectors will be upgraded to reach design sensitivity and we expect the detection of hundreds of such mergers \citep[][]{2018arXiv181112907T}.
+With the third observing run O3 that just started, this number is expected to increase.
+In the near future, sometime around 2020, the detectors will be upgraded to reach design sensitivity and we expect the detection of hundreds of such mergers \citep[][]{2019PhRvX...9c1040A}.